ngrok/ngrok-docs/docs/integrations/autodesk/webhooks.md

 1. Make sure the response from the above command is `HTTP/1.1 200`.

-1. Restart your ngrok agent by running the command, replacing `{your client secret}` with the value you have copied before:
+1. Restart your ngrok agent by running the command, replacing `{your client secret}` with the value you copied before:
     ```bash
     ngrok http 3000 --verify-webhook autodesk_forge --verify-webhook-secret {your client secret}
     ```